KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 ```

 ### Imports
-For a project whose only action relating to SC is to import the library into code, where we have commented out all the export lines in the `scrawl.js` file except the first four, the browser will read and run code from the following library modules:
+For a project whose only action relating to SC is to import the repo into code, where dev-users have commented out all the export lines in the `scrawl.js` file except the first four, the browser will read and run code from the following repo modules:
 + `asset-management/image-asset.js`
 + `core/animation-loop.js`
 + `core/document.js`